AGFS-Tractometry: A Novel Atlas-Guided Fine-Scale Tractometry Approach for Enhanced Along-Tract Group Statistical Comparison Using Diffusion MRI Tractography: Introduction

 In this paper, we design a novel atlas-guided fine-scale tractometry method, namely \textit{AGFS-Tractometry}, that leverages tract spatial information and permutation testing to enhance the along-tract statistical analysis between populations.
 Our study has two major contributions, corresponding to the two major steps in tractometric analyses.
 First, for tract profiling, we introduce a novel approach that begins with the creation of a population-wise tract profiling template.
-This template is constructed based on an anatomically curated WM fiber tract atlas (i.e., the ORG-atlas) \cite{zhang2018b,zhang2019}, where each anatomical fiber tract is divided into multiple fiber clusters.
-This allows us to derive along-tract parcellations from each cluster, resulting in a finer-scale parcellation of the tract of interest (as illustrated in Figure 1).
+This template is constructed based on an anatomically curated WM fiber tract atlas (i.e., the ORG-atlas) \cite{zhang2018b,zhang2019}.
+In this atlas, major tracts are subdivided into multiple fiber clusters.
+Our method leverages these clusters to achieve a fine-scale parcellation, which we define as a higher spatial sampling resolution achieved by parcellating not only along the tract's length but also across its diameter (as illustrated in Figure 1).
 Furthermore, the created template can be applied to individual tractography data to extract subject-specific tract profiles.
 In this way, using the template acts as a common space where all subjects are mapped into a unified framework.
 This naturally establishes correspondence for local along-tract parcels across multiple subjects, facilitating robust group comparisons.
 Second, for group-wise statistical comparison, we introduce a novel nonparametric, permutation testing method to enable simultaneous analysis across all along-tract parcels while correcting for multiple comparisons.
 The design of this method is inspired by voxel-based cluster-thresholding approaches, which leverage spatial neighborhoods to strengthen statistical sensitivity \cite{nichols2002}.
 In our approach, we develop a parcel spatial neighborhood construction strategy to form spatially adjacent parcels into communities.
 Then the parcels within communities can mutually reinforce each other to enhance the detection of statistically significant differences.
 We evaluate our AGFS-Tractometry by comparing it with two widely used tractometry techniques, AFQ and BUAN.
 First, we conduct experiments on synthetic datasets that include ground truth, meaning the group differences along the fiber tracts are known.
 Our approach exhibits enhanced sensitivity and specificity in detecting these ground truth differences.
 Additionally, we assess our method in two real-world scenarios: one focuses on investigating sex differences in WM fiber tracts, and the other on examining the effects of disease on WM in autism.
 The results demonstrate that our method achieves improved sensitivity in identifying localized differences.